Austria victim theory: Anti-fascist period

 An informal ideology constructed from an anti-fascist openly left position was adopted by the Union of Concentration Camps Prisoners (KZ-Verband).
 This organisation pursued an aim to take control of the government and insisted that only active anti-fascists should be considered true victims of the regime thus closing their doors to "passive victims" – above all Jews who returned from the camps.
 Simon Wiesenthal accused KZ-Verband of continuing the "only for Aryans" practice that was accepted in Austrian parties before Anschluss – of copying Nazi division of inmates into "upper" and "lower" categories.
 The position of KZ-Verband determined the contents of the first Austrian laws about aid to Nazi victims.
 The Austrian government agreed not to offer them compensation, but solely an allowance and not for everyone - just to active participants of the resistance movement.
 On the initiative of both social democrats and conservatives, this law was extended to victims of the Dollfuss-Schuschnigg regime (except National Socialists).
 The "passive victims", especially emigrants, were not eligible for the allowance.
 The legislators followed political interests and helped only those from whom they could expect political assistance.
-Several thousands of surviving Jews were of no interest, as opposed to hundreds of thousands of former front-line soldiers and Nazis.
+Several thousands of surviving Jews were of no interest, since they "could not be politically instrumentalized," as opposed to hundreds of thousands of former front-line soldiers and Nazis.